leonar15/startup-checklist/README.md

 # Considerations before Incorporation: If your bootstrapping a SaaS company.
 **DISCLAIMER:** I'm not an attorney.
-But I've had a SaaS startup, not a basic website, for several years and we are pivoting.
+But I'm a founder of a SaaS startup, not a basic website.
+I've ran the company for several years.
+Here's my advice.

 **CAVEAT** I forked this from its original.
 Read below, its great advice.
 I'm adding my experiance after 4 years in the S.V.